A plate of Pacific oysters: heaven! You can order them from Willapa Oysters. Photo by James Antrim | IST.

 Part 3: Oyster Types Beginning With A & B

-CAPSULE REPORT: This is page three of a nine-page article about the oyster.
+CAPSULE REPORT: This is page three of a nine-page article about different oysters.
 Here, oyster types beginning with A and B. Click on the black links below to visit other pages.
-Also visit our more than 50 food glossaries that focus on other favorite foods, including a 13-page Seafood Glossary.
+Also visit our many other food glossaries that focus on other favorite foods, including a 13-page Seafood Glossary.

 Different Varieties Of Oysters: Overview